alexteghipco/brainSurfer/README.md

 - You can also change the opacity of vertices in your currently selected overlay, based on data from a different overlay.
 For example, lets say we've used our ROI transformation method from MNI volume space to surface space.
 This also generated some confidence maps.
 We can i) load in our surface space ROI maps, ii) select them as our current overlay, iii) load our confidence maps in the transparency modulation menu, and iv) use the values in the confidence map to change the opacity of our the ROIs in our current overlay so that vertices we are really confident belong to a specific ROI are more opaque. *click the 'load alternate data' button to do this*

 *'Clusterize' an overlay*
-- convert an overlay into a file of ROIs with the 'Make ROIs' button.
-Each cluster is assigned an integer value between 1 and the number of clusters in the overlay. *click the 'make ROIs' button to do this*
+- convert an overlay into ROIs.
+Each cluster is assigned an integer value between 1 and the number of clusters in the overlay. *use the roi menu button*

 *Control rendering properties*
 - Create and save your own 'scenes' that combine camera lights, reflectivity, and all sorts of other rendering properties. *click the 'lighting' button to do this*

 *Control sucli/gyri properties*
-- Change sulci-gyri boundaries *make a selection from the 'edit surface properties' menu*
+- Change sulci-gyri boundaries
-- Change the colors of sulci and gyri to anything you want *make a selection from the 'edit surface properties' menu*
+- Change the colors of sulci and gyri to anything you want *use the Surface menu options*

-*3D colormaps*
+*2D and 3D colormaps*
-- Only available via scripting.
-Allows for the construction of a colormap that is based on a 3d colorcube of any size.
-Maps your overlay data directly onto this colorcube. *use the script plotOverlay3D also see plotOverlay2D*
+- Allows for the construction of a colormap that is based on a 3d colorcube or 2D colormap of any size.
+Maps your overlay data directly onto colorcube/colormap. *use multidim menu option*

 # Dependencies and organization